An Overview of On-chip Inductors for Integrated Circuits IC. Types, Pro & Cons

 IC Inductors Challenges

-• Inductors inherently are a very lossy device.
+• Inductors inherently are very lossy devices.

-• Application at low frequencies require large inductors, which are tecnically unfeasible.
+• Application at low frequencies require large inductors, which are technically unfeasible within the actual IC technologies.

 • In RF applications, inductors radiate and generate strong electromagnetic disturbances that must be carefully attended.

-As you may know, an inductor is just a wire wound around a core (which can be also the air).
+As you may know, an inductor is just a wire wound around a core (which can also be the air).
 Integrated Spiral inductors are the most common and straightforward solution.
-Also, Bondwires inductors can be considered as “integrated” and are going to be discussed here.
+Also, bondwires inductors can be considered as “integrated” and are going to be discussed here.

 Although, inductors can be implanted in the chip, they have two limiting drawbacks: